irekbulik/ProjectEuler/README.md

 # euler
 **Disclaimer:**
 **I feel uneasy keeping this repository pubic.
-  Please do not use to find the answers without solving the problems first. **
+Please do not use to find the answers without solving the problems first!**

 It is high time to start collecting Project Euler solutions.